This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Storage – Keep these cookies in a sealed storage container at room temperature for up to 5 days.
-Store between layers of parchment paper.
+Storage – Store these cookies in an airtight container at room temperature for up to a week—store between layers of parchment paper.

 Nutrition